Changissnz/selfinterest/README.md

 heavily contaminated with the passions that in order for the motive to have any significance for the human being, the human being must formulate objectives to pacify the imbalance in motivation because of that motive.
 As with many expansive concept, motive can be split into dichotomies of dark and light.
-The dark motives include fear, hate, and vengeance.
+In one orthodox classification, the dark motives include fear, hate, and vengeance.
 The light motives revolve around peace.
-And thus, by these examples of motives, there is a point to be made on these metaphysical
-bodies: they have no directed meaning, in and of themselves, and the human being is aware of them only by their feeling of the presence.
+And thus, by these examples of motives, there is a point to be made on these metaphysical bodies: they have no directed meaning, in and of themselves, and the human being is aware of them only by their feeling of the presence.
+Yet, self-interest is indeed affected by the presence of these metaphysical bodies, since said bodies do skew the directionality of the dependency that is the will.